starthubhq/cli/README.md

 ## License

-See the main project license for details.
+See the main project license for details..

 ## Links